pseudoincorrect/Health_overview/README.md

 <br>

 # Details
-This project, being a full IoT stack system is split into 5 parts:
+This project being a full IoT system stack, is split into 5 parts:
 - Printed Circuit Board
 - 3 Embedded Firmware (mesh nodes, mesh relays and mesh gateway)
 - Python application for the gateway single board computer